Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 Risk: Produces an inhibitory effect on blood clotting.

-These may be medications you can avoid before having your tooth extraction.
+These kinds of medications may be items that you can avoid using before having your tooth extraction.

 - People frequently take OTC NSAIDs (aspirin, ibuprofen, naproxen, etc…) on a self-prescribed, transient basis as a means of controlling minor discomfort (headache, tooth pain) or for their anti-inflammatory effect (minor joint pain, muscle soreness).